Planet

 Influencing industry

 Freeths is one of only 27 UK firms listed in the Legal 500 Green Guide, a recognition of our internal and external socially responsible and green commitments.
-We were pleased to again be listed in the 2024 Guide.
+We were pleased to again be listed in the 2025 Guide and to also have three of our lawyers named as Green Ambassadors.

 We are signatory to the Greener Litigation Pledge, which supports courts and court users to become carbon neutral (and ultimately carbon negative).
 And we are a pro bono contributor to the Chancery Lane Project, a global network that produces open-source clauses for businesses around the world to put their sustainability aspirations into contractual commitments.
 We regularly train clients for free on how to use the clause in their business.